hieuu0212/reasearch_quasiexperiment/README.md

-# Scientific Research: The Trade Consequences of Sanctions
+# Scientific Research: TRADE UNDER PRESSURE: A QUASI-EXPERIMENTAL DESIGN ON SANCTIONS

 This repository contains the code used to replicate the quantitative analysis of an international economics research project on economic sanctions and international trade.